srebreni3/Srebreni3/README.md

 If you have any notable projects related to DevOps, provide a list with brief descriptions.
 Include links to their repositories or live deployments.
 For example:

 - **ahmed-srebrenica-devops-mentorship** This is a repository that contains everything I worked on during the mentorship program organized by AWS Community Bosnia.
-I have several completed projects here. [ahmed-srebrenica-devops-mentorship](https://github.com/Srebreni3/ahmed-srebrenica-devops-mentorship/tree/main)
+I have several completed projects [here](https://github.com/Srebreni3/ahmed-srebrenica-devops-mentorship/tree/main)
 - **IaC-templates** This is a repository that cointains `Infrastructure as code` templates
 - **guessnumber** Just simple Python game [guess-number](https://github.com/Srebreni3/guessnumber)